 TalkTV is Rupert Murdoch’s chance to seize the UK’s TV screens once again after he sold his stake in Sky in 2018.

-He has already signed up big-name talent both on and off screen in Piers Morgan and two of his former Good Morning Britain colleagues.
+He has signed up big-name talent both on and off screen in Piers Morgan and several of his former Good Morning Britain colleagues.

-We have collated everything known so far about Murdoch’s planned TalkTV and will continue to update this page until, and beyond, its launch early next year.
+We have collated everything known so far about Murdoch’s planned TalkTV and will continue to update this page.

 What is TalkTV?